Coastal Command Crusader: 1/48th Tamiya Beaufighter Mk.VI

-Tamiya released their 1/48th scale Beaufighter duo starting in 1997 with the Mk.VI and adding the TF.X later.
-This offering has pretty much been it (aside form the Vacuformed Falcon kit) in 1/48th scale, for a couple of decades.
-The fit and detail are quite good so model makers of any skill level can get a nice kit display from the box.
+Tamiya released their 1/48th scale Beaufighter starting in 1997 with the Mk.VI and adding the TF.X later.
+This offering had pretty much been it (aside form the Vacuformed Falcon kit) in 1/48th scale, for a couple of decades.
+The fit and detail are quite good, so model makers of any skill level can get a very nice kit display right out of the box.

 Notable Kit Features: